Liu He Men

 Liu He Men Two Man Practice

-Liu He Men was the style practiced by Grandmaster Wan Lai Sheng before he took up Zi Ran Men.
-However Wan Lai Sheng also continuously developed his skill and style of Liu He Men as he deepened his knowledge of martial arts.
-Wan Lai Sheng then constructed a ciriculum of Liu He Men forms which he felt was most for developing skills as a martial artist, so in this way, Wan Lai Sheng’s Liu He Men cirriculum could be seen as the forming foundation for the study of martial arts.
+Liu He Men was the style practiced by Grandmaster Wan Lai Sheng before he took up Zi Ran Men (Natural Boxing School).
+However Wan Lai Sheng also continuously developed his Liu He Men skills as he deepened his knowledge of martial arts.
+Wan Lai Sheng then constructed a curriculum of Liu He Men forms which he felt was important for developing skills as a martial artist, so in this way, Wan Lai Sheng’s Liu He Men curriculum could be seen observed as the forming foundation for the study of martial arts.
 It was Wan Lai Sheng who once stated that “All Gong Fu requires understanding of the Six Harmonies (Liu He).
-Without understanding it, your Gong Fu will not be solid.”
+Without understanding it, your Gong Fu will not be substantial.”

-Liu He Men practice generally consists of basic muscle and flexibility training, and follows with the study of select Shaolin Liu He Men form sets, and continues until the students can successfully apply the techniques in actual combat.
+Liu He Men practice generally consists of essential muscle, flexibility and self-defence training techniques and follows with the study of various traditional Shaolin Liu He Men form sets.
+This method of training continues over many years until the student can effectively utilize these techniques if required in genuine combat.
 There are many form sets in the Liu He Men system.
 Some of the more common ones include:

 - Basic Fist Form